 Many Free Snorkeling Opportunities at Fantastic Beaches

 We really like the freedom of going snorkeling on our own schedule from beaches.
 And Oahu does not disappoint this way.
-Yes, you do have to pay to get into Hanauma Bay, but nearly every other location is free.
+Yes, you do have to pay for a reservation to snorkel Hanauma Bay, but nearly every other location is free.

 Get Personal With Fish

 There are a number of places on Oahu where you can see a lot of fish.
 Some of these are protected from fishing, which always makes the fish very friendly.
 You can get lots of great close-up pictures of your favorite tropical fish.

 Oahu has six times the population of the next most populated island and receives twice as many visitors as the next most visited island.
 This has done a good bit of damage to the health of the sea life.

 For sure, Oahu snorkeling does not compare to Maui or the Big Island; it has fewer locations and the health of the sea life is not as magnificent.
 So consider adding one of those islands to your trip for better snorkeling.

 Relax, you are in Hawaii after all, and it is easy to bliss out here, watching a sunset with someone you love.
 The landscape and seascapes on Oahu are fantastic, from the steep tree covered mountain passes, to some of the most stunning beaches in the world.
 Even if you are driven nuts by cities and traffic, you can find a serene hangout on Oahu.